 A History of Innovation

-The School of PII continues to offer the two original degrees developed in the early 1970s: Human Science and Psychology.
-The Human Science and Psychology degree programs share an intellectual heritage that reaches back to the 19th century debates on appropriate ways to understand the nature, complexity, and subjectivity of being human.
+The School of PII continues to offer the two original degrees developed in the early 1970s: Psychology and Human Science.
+These two degree programs share an intellectual heritage that reaches back to the 19th century debates on appropriate ways to understand the nature, complexity, and subjectivity of being human.
 The Human Science degree program continues this important dialogue and poses alternate modes of inquiry essential for behavioral and social scientists who are attempting to seek a deeper understanding of the human condition.
 Saybrook is the only graduate school in the United States offering a degree in Human Science.

 The Psychology degree programs in the School of PII are designed for individuals with interest in cutting-edge research and professional practices based on expanded definitions of development and well-being that embrace ethno-cultural diversity, the humanistic tradition, and a global perspective.
-Its flexible programs are well suited to people interested in research, teaching, health care, social transformation, community development, consultation, mediation and conflict resolution, human resources, and advocacy, to name a few possible career paths.
+Its flexible programs are well suited to individuals interested in research, teaching, health care, transformative social change, community development, consultation, mediation and conflict resolution, human resources, and advocacy, to name a few possible career paths.

 Curriculum Learning Goals